 There may be opportunities for LEAs to make connections between their chosen social studies and ELA curricula.
 Though many of the approved ELA curriculum materials include reading content in the sciences and social studies, this content is considered supplemental and not a replacement for robust social studies and science curricula.
 RIDE supports and encourages the integration of ELA and social studies curricular topics as shown in Figure 7.
+Integration is encouraged as long as both the social studies and ELA standards are met.

-Figure 7: The integration of ELA and social studies materials and standards
+Figure 7: The integration of ELA and social studies materials and standards cannot be used to replace Social Studies materials.

-ELA materials cannot be used to replace Social Studies materials.
-When possible, ELA materials can be used to draw connections to Social Studies standards.
-When possible, Social Studies materials can be used to draw connections to ELA standards and content.
+When When possible, Social possible, ELA Studies materials can materials can be used to be used to draw draw connections to connections to Social Studies ELA standards standards. and content.